 As the sun pulls the curtains, Bangkok’s Chinatown throbs with electrifying energy.
 Countless street vendors come alive with their temporary shops on pedestrian walkways and transform the entire area into a foodie’s kitchen.
 Neon signs shine brightly along the entire length of Chinatown, attracting innocent food lovers to empty out their pockets.
 Moreover, if you’re into seafood, no other place, in the entire Bangkok, can beat Chinatown.

-Day 3 – A Day Trip to Amphawa OR A Day Trip to Ayutthaya.
+Bangkok Day 3 – Day Trip to Amphawa/Ayutthaya.
 And DRINKS

 Set off for Amphawa OR Ayutthaya

 Amphawa floating market is open only on Fridays, Saturdays and Sundays, but Maeklong train market can be visited 7 days a week.
 Where you can find a few floating markets inside the Bangkok city as well (with Talin Chan floating market being the most popular) they are quite tiny in size and often leave tourists craving for more.
 Maeklong train market, on the other hand, is the one and only such markets – running on a railway track – in the entire world.

 Ayutthaya offers a completely different experience from that of Amphawa and Maeklong.
-Unreal and bewitching, the ruins and temples of Ayutthaya picture an unearthly landscape that will leave you awestruck the moment you end up here.
-This is where you’ll find centuries old temples, many impressive and gigantic Buddha statues, and the much talked about Buddha head entwined in a tree.
+Unreal and bewitching, the ruins and temples of Ayutthaya picture an unearthly landscape that will leave you awestruck the moment you end up there.
+This is where you’ll find centuries-old temples, many impressive and gigantic Buddha statues and the much talked about Buddha head entwined in a tree.

 Treat yourself with drinks at a rooftop bar and explore the city’s many skylines

-Conclude your visit to Bangkok with some drinks in a fancy rooftop bar, and take your love for the city to a next level.
+Conclude your visit to Bangkok with some drinks in a fancy rooftop bar and take your love for the city to the next level.
 Some of the most popular ones include Sky Bar, Moon Bar and the Octave Rooftop Bar, but to tell you the truth, I’ve only tried Sky Bar, and yes, it was great.

 Note: Before you hit your favorite rooftop bar, make sure you’re not wearing shorts and/or flip-flops as most of the places are quite particular about a gentleman’s dress-code.